epfl-ada/ada-2022-project-cardano/README.md

 -   25.11.2022 Continue analysis from milestone 2
 -   05.12.2022 Apply proposed data analysis pipeline in regards to research questions
--   10.12.2022 Summerize all insights taken from the data
+-   10.12.2022 Summarize all insights taken from the data
 -   15.12.2022 Prepare datastory
 -   23.12.2022 Milestone 3 deadline

 ### Organizational within the team:

-SpaCy Training on AD2 and AD3: Teammate 1:
+-   Teammate 1: prepare insights taken from tha data
-Datastory: Teammate 2:
+-   Teammate 2: datastory
-Website: Teammate 3 and 4:
+-   Teammate 3 and 4: polish notebooks and add necessary visualisations
-Steps: Teammate 1,2,3,4:
+-   Teammates 1,2,3,4: answers to research questions

-Questions:
+### Questions:

 -   For the visualization part, which type of plots are preferable?
 Pie charts or box plots?